hpssjellis/arduino-high-school-robotics-course/README.md

 # DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT,

-As of Feb 6th, 2020 non of these programs have been tested on any Arduinos.
+As of Feb 6th, 2020 none of these programs have been tested on any Arduinos.
 I just started this today.
 I probably have to change all the code, all the examples and all the videos so it may take a while.
 I don't even have my PotentaH7 boards yet.

 # DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT, DRAFT,